Madhubala: Death

 By early 1969, Madhubala's health was in serious and major decline: she had just contracted jaundice and on urinalysis was diagnosed as having hematuria.
 Madhubala suffered a heart attack in the midnight of 22 February.
-After struggling for few hours amongst her family members and Kishore, she died at 9:30 a.m. of 23 February, only nine days after turning 36.
+After struggling for few hours amongst her family members and Kishore, she died at 9:30 a.m. of 23 February, aged 36.
 Madhubala was buried at Juhu Muslim Cemetery in Santacruz, Bombay along with her personal diary.
 Her tomb was built with marbles and inscriptions include aayats from Quran and verse dedications.

 Due to Madhubala's absence from the social scene for almost a decade, her death was perceived as unexpected and found wide coverage in the Indian press.
 The Indian Express recalled her as "the most sought-after Hindi film actress" of her times, while Filmfare characterized her as "a Cinderella whose clock had struck twelve too soon".
 A number of her co-workers including Premnath (who wrote a poem dedicated to her), B. K. Karanjia and Shakti Samanta expressed their grief over her premature death.
 Gossip columnist Gulshan Ewing commented in a personal farewell titled "The Passing of Anarkali", writing, "She loved life, she loved the world and she was often shocked to find that the world did not always love her back. [...]
 To her, all life was love, all love was life.
 That was Madhubala—loveliest of the shining stars."